michaeltecourt/michaeltecourt.github.io/_drafts/http-api.md

 Therefore, trying to build a RESTful RPC service is like trying to make a kosher double cheese with pork bacon : you can't.

-You can make it look like a hamburger with bacon with turkey bacon.
+You can make it look like a bacon hamburger with turkey bacon.
 You can make it look like a crappy cheeseburger with soy cheese.
-In the end you can't make anything kosher with beef, cheese and pork.
+In the end you can't make anything kosher with beef, cheese and pork at the same time.

 Same goes for REST: